turingschool-examples/frontend-mod-1-prework/section1/README.md

        |--librarySystem.js
 ```

 Don't worry about putting any text or content into these files.
-For now, just create this structure and empty files.
+For now, create this structure with empty files.

 ## Deleting Things